Coderode/Scientific-Calculator/README.md

 it calculates the expression you enter in the text field.
 I have used data structure and algorithm to solve an mathematical expression. the is easy to understand and it is written in java.
+I have added Runnable jar file for this application to use directly.